 - O2.
 Public Charter School Workshops.
 The purpose of the public charter school workshops shall be to provide public charter school petitioners with a brief overview of a variety of educational and operational issues relating to public charter schools, as well as to answer questions and to provide technical assistance, as may be necessary, to aid petitioners in the preparation of public charter school petitions.
 (4-11-06) - 03.
 Petition Sufficiency Reviews.
-Prior to submitting a petition to an authorized chartering entity, petitioners shall submit one (1) copy of the proposed draft petition to the Department, which will review the proposed draft petition to determine whether it complies with statutory requirements.
-Petition Submittal.
-A public charter school petition may be submitted to only one authorized chartering entity at a time.
-A petitioner may submit a petition that has been denied by an authorized chartering entity to any other authorized chartering entity after an appeal process, if any, is complete and a final decision has been reached.
+Prior to submitting a petition to an authorized chartering entity, if any, is com plete and a final decision has been reached.

-if any, is com plete and a final decision has been reached.
 (4-4-13) () (BEAK IN C ONTINUITY OF SECTIONS) A petition to f ITION NEW PUBLIC CHARTER SCHOOL APPLICATION-REQUIREM form a new or conversion public charter school shall be submitted in accordance at, as may be required by the Board.
-Notwithstanding, the petition must include the school shall be submitted in accordance. e with instructions, and ide, at a minimum, the escribed in Section 33 5205, Idaho Code.
+Notwithstanding, the petition must include the conversion of the conversion e with instructions, and ide, at a minimum, the escribed in Section 33-5205, Idaho Code.
 Pursuant to Section 33-5205, Idaho Co to establish a new public charter school must complete an application consisting of all of the (4 11 06) () 01.
 Introduction.
 Briefly introduce the proposed public charter school by pr coviding the following: a.
-Cover page with the proposed school's name, intended opening year, get neral location, and the nation for one petitioner who will serve as liaison with the authorizer during the ) amon for one permoner who will serve up handon with the adminstrate during are pention process, ( b.
+Cover page with the proposed school's name, intended opening year, get neral location, and the nation for one petitioner who will serve as liaison with the authorizer during ) mand for one permoner who will serve us hanson with the auditorizer during the petition process, ( b.
 Table of contents; () c.
-One-page executive summary describing the proposed school's organizationa al structure, educational program, and student outcome expectations; and () d.
+One-page executive summary describing the proposed school's organizational al structure, educational program, and student outcome expectations; and () d.
 Mission statement. () 02.
 Educational Program.
 Describe the proposed school's educational program n by explaining the following: () a.
 Educational philosophy; () b.
 Student academic achievement standards and any additional goals and n nethods for measuring achievement; () с.
-Key educational design elements, including curricula, tools and instructiona al methods identified to carry out the educational philosophy and meet academic and mission-specific goals, which g efficacy of these elements; and () d.
-Strategies for meeting the needs of specific student populations, including by out not limited to at-risk students, spec ial education students, English language learners, and gifted students. () 03.
+Key educational design elements, including curricula, tools and instructional al methods identified to carry out the educational philosophy and meet academic and mission-specific goals, which g efficacy of these elements; and () d.
+Strategies for meeting the needs of specific student populations, including b out not limited to at-risk students, spec ial education students, English language learners, and gifted students. () 03.
 Financial and Facilities Plan.
 Demonstrate a sound understanding of pub olic charter school finances and fac cilities needs. () a.
-State whether the school intends to provide transportation or food service, an nd provide plans for provision of th hese services if they will be offered; () b.
+State whether the school intends to provide transportation or food service, as nd provide plans for provision of th hese services if they will be offered; () b.
 Describe how the school's finances will be managed and monitored. () c.
 Provide a working draft of the school's prospective facilities plan, including likely facilities needs and estimated costs. d.
 Provide a description of any potential facilities that have been identified and l a timeline and process for securi ing appropriate space; and () е.
-Attach the following to Appendix A: Pre-opening budget and 3-year operations ing budget, including nptions for all revenue and expenditures for each year; year one, break-even bud ollment needed to achieve a zero or marginal net income balance at the end of the first operational year, demonstrating an understanding of charter school moneta existing and a nticipated funds; and evidence that projected facilities costs are reasonable within in the start-up and 3- year budgets.
+Attach the following to Appendix A: Pre-opening budget and 3-year operati ing budget, including nptions for all revenue and expenditures for each year; year one, break-even bud ollment needed to achieve a zero or marginal net income balance at the end of the first operational year, demonstrating an understanding of charter school moneta - existing and a nticipated funds; and evidence that projected facilities costs are reasonable within in the start-up and 3- year budgets.